SigLino: Efficient Multi-Teacher Distillation for Agglomerative Vision Foundation Models: Experiments

 \subsection{State-of-the-Art Comparison}

-We compare our AMoE student against RADIOv2.5-L and H (0.3B and 0.6B parameters, respectively) baselines at comparable model scales, focusing on global representation quality at up to $512{\times}512$ pixels.
+We compare SigLino against RADIOv2.5-L and H (0.3B and 0.6B parameters, respectively) baselines at comparable model scales, focusing on global representation quality at up to $512{\times}512$ pixels.
 We report per-dataset top-1 accuracy for image–text and $k$NN classification in Table~\ref{tab:cls_per_benchmark_512_twocol}, together with macro-averages.
 For retrieval, we report Recall@1 on MSCOCO5k and Flickr30k in Table~\ref{tab:ret_ms_f30k_512}.
 Teacher results (deemphasized) are for reference only.